-Photon indistinguishability can be improved by means of spectral45 or temporal46 post-selection.
+Photon indistinguishability can be improved by means of spectral53 or temporal54 post-selection.
 Here, we study the effect of an air-spaced etalon with a bandwidth of 1.28 GHz, corresponding to 5.47 μ eV.
 The introduction of this element obviously comes with a tradeoff in terms of source brightness.
-Given the large spectral diffusion of the emitter of this case study, this reduction amounts to a factor 10 on the X emission line after filtering.
-As we experimentally measured, this corresponds to a factor 35 decrease in the threefold coincidences.
-This value is lower than the factor 100 expected for uncorrelated losses.
-If one X photon gets transmitted by the etalon filter, the conditional probability that a second one, emitted after 1.8 ns, gets transmitted as well is higher than 1/10, because most spectral wandering effects take place on longer timescales.
+Given the large spectral diffusion of the emitter of this case study, this reduction amounts to a factor 10, which then corresponds to a factor 35 in the threefold coincidences.